AR-droid/JNARDDC-LCA-PORTAL/memory_bank/project_brief.md

 - HTTPS/TLS for all API communications.

 ### Audit Trail:
-- Complete logging of all data modifications for JNARRDC auditors.
+- Complete logging of all data modifications for JNARDDC auditors.
 - Tamper-proof verification certificates with blockchain-backed QR codes (Phase 4).

 ---